-Christmas cards showing the shepherds and Wise Men together are probably fanciful
+Christmas cards showing the shepherds and Wise Men together are fanciful

-- The Wise Men or Magi (not kings)arrived later… perhaps quite a bit later
+- The Wise Men or Magi (not kings) arrived later… almost certainly, a great deal later

 - The journey must have taken them some time and they were held up by first going to Jerusalem